Daniel Finch, 8th Earl of Winchilsea: Marriages & issue

+The Countess of Winchilsea's sister was Anne Palmer, who was married to the 8th Earl of Winchilsea's youngest brother, Hon.
+Edward Finch (later Finch-Hattons), making their children double first cousins, the title later went to their grandson, George Finch-Hatton, 10th Earl of Winchilsea.

 Death & burial

 He died in 1769 and was buried at Eastwell Church, near his residence.
 As he died without male issue his titles, together with his estates at Burley and elsewhere, passed to his nephew George Finch, 9th Earl of Winchilsea, the son of his brother the diplomat William Finch.
 He left his Kentish properties, including Eastwell Park, to his other nephew George Finch-Hatton, son of his brother Edward Finch.